-The ultimate impact that COVID-19 will have on our business, results of operations and financial condition will depend on a number of evolving factors that we may not be able to accurately predict, including: the duration and scope of the pandemic; governmental, OEMs, suppliers, customers and individuals' actions that have been and continue to be taken in response to the pandemic; and the impact of the pandemic on economic activity and actions taken in response to such impact by the OEMs' suppliers and customers.
-During the second quarter, we will actively balance working capital with customer demand, in order to maintain our current liquidity position (totaling \$296.5 million, including cash on-hand of \$282.2 million at March 31, 2020).
+The ultimate impact that COVID-19 will have on our business, results of operations and financial condition will depend on a number of evolving factors that we may not be able to accurately predict, including: the duration and scope of the pandemic; governmental, OEMs', suppliers', customers' and individuals' actions that have been and continue to be taken in response to the pandemic; and the impact of the pandemic on economic activity and actions that continue to be taken in response to such impact by the OEMs' suppliers and customers.
 We will continue to obtain and assess all relevant available data, including customer orders and industry forecasts (and revisions) to manage our productive capacity as efficiently as possible.

-Overview of the First Quarter of 2020
+Overview of the Second Quarter of 2020

-The following charts show the operational performance in the quarter ended March 31, 2020 in comparison to March 31, 2019 (in \$ millions):
+The following charts show the operational performance in the quarter ended June 30, 2020 in comparison to June 30, 2019 (\$ in millions):

-See Non-GAAP Financial Measures section of this annual report for a reconciliation of our Adjusted EBITDA to Net Income (Loss).
+See Non-GAAP Financial Measures section of this quarterly report for a reconciliation of our Adjusted EBITDA to Net Income (Loss).